fabricio-p/fabricio-p/README.md

 ## Stuff about me

- - I code on an android phone 📱.
- - I'm not a GUI person.
- - I don't write cross-platform C code unless I have or someone asks me to.
  - Gruvbox theme.
  - I like math, physics, biology and chemistry.
  - I like reading books but I hate most of school.